mnfst/docs-baas/introduction.md

 ## Introduction

-Manifest is a lightweight **Backend-as-a-Service** (BaaS) that fits into a single YAML file.
+Manifest is a **backend** designed for developers using **AI coding tools** like [Cursor](https://www.cursor.com/), [Copilot](https://github.com/features/copilot) or [Windsurf](https://windsurf.com/).

+If you’ve been using AI tools to build your app or website, you already know the truth: Generating a frontend is easy, but building the backend is still a mess.

+With **Manifest**, you define your entire backend in a single YAML file.
+It can be generated and edited by both humans and LLMs.

 Key advantages:

-- ⚡ Develop 10x faster comparing to traditional approaches
+- 🤖 Fits naturally into AI-assisted coding
-- 😎 Easy to read and version control for humans and AIs
+- 🔒 Easy to edit, validate and version.
-- 🕊️ Self-hosted Free Open Source software
+- 🗄️ Data, logic, storage, essentials features and an admin panel
+- 🧠 Reduce LLM token usage by up to 90%

 ## Install Manifest